neocaleb/TENET/README.md

 	CELL_N

+2. number_of_threads - You can use this multi-threads option.
+This will take lots of memory depending on the squared number of genes * the number of cells.
+If the program fail, you need to reduce this.

-2. trajectory_file - a text file of pseudotime data with N time points in the same order as the N cells of the expression file.
+3. trajectory_file - a text file of pseudotime data with N time points in the same order as the N cells of the expression file.

 #### example